 Now that you’ve got everything that you need and you’ve found a nice, quiet area, it’s time to begin dictating.

-With that in mind, it’s also critical that you determine how far from your mouth you should hold your voice recorder.
+With that in mind, it’s also critical that you determine how far from your mouth you should hold your device.
 Most models will have a recommended optimal distance in their owner’s manuals, but you may need to experiment a little.

-Medical practices face some unique dictation challenges due to the simple fact that medical terms tend be very long on sometimes hard to understand.
-If you find that you must use these terms often, be sure to state them as clearly as possible, and also consider spelling them out.
+Medical practices face some unique dictation challenges due to one simple fact.
+Medical terms tend be very long on sometimes hard to understand.
+If you find that you must use these terms often, be sure to state them as clearly as possible.
+Also consider spelling them out.

 Finally, if you do make a mistake, don’t just say note it in the recording.
 Go back and edit it out to avoid any unnecessary confusion.